Opinion: Are Germans getting Merkel fatigue?

 -- compounded by the perception the media were initially unwilling to report on the incidents -- and by the recent spate of terror attacks in Germany, two of which were perpetrated by recently arrived asylum seekers claiming allegiance to ISIS.

-This brings us back to Mecklenburg-Vorpommern, where AfD has been campaigning hard on the refugee and migration issue with Leif-Erik Holm, the party's local leader, talking about the need to protect Germany's Christian heritage from the threat of "Islamic supremacy."
-This is despite the region taking in relatively few asylum seekers -- 5,627 so far in 2016, the fewest of any German
+This brings us back to Mecklenburg-Vorpommern, where AfD campaigned hard on the refugee and migration issue with Leif-Erik Holm, the party's local leader, talking about the need to protect Germany's Christian heritage from the threat of "Islamic supremacy."
+This is despite the region taking in relatively few asylum seekers -- 5,627 so far in 2016, the fewest of any German state -- and overall numbers arriving in Germany falling since the conclusion of the EU-Turkey agreement.

-state -- and overall numbers arriving in Germany falling since the conclusion of the EU-Turkey agreement
+This result will both give the AfD momentum going into next year's federal election and heap pressure on Merkel, who it is already being suggested should not seek a fourth term in office.

 Despite liking stability at the top, there are signs German voters are developing Merkel fatigue -- a recent poll for Bild am Sonntag found 50% did not want her to stay on beyond 2017 against 42% wanting her to remain.